brandonminch/grunt-prettysass/README.md

 ### Options

-#### options.separator
+#### options.alphabetize
-Type: `String`
+Type: `Boolean`
-Default value: `',  '`
+Default value: `false`

-A string value that is used to do something with whatever.
+Sort SASS properties alphabetically.

 #### options.punctuation
-Type: `String`
+Type: `mixed`
-Default value: `'.'`
+Default value: `2`

-A string value that is used to do something else with whatever else.
+How dmany spaces to use for each level of indentation.
+Defaults to 2. "t" means use hard tabs.

 ### Usage Examples